jtophilip/bindingtutor/doc/RunningBindingTutor.md

 In this model, you input the total amount of P (or L), the dissociation constant for P binding to L~1~sites, K~D1~and the dissociation constant for P binding to L~2~sites, K~D2~.
 All inputs must be positive numbers.
 Note that the total amount of L is the total amount of L~1~and L~2~.

 This model cannot be graphed with an x-axis of [L] free.

+### Concerted Cooperativity

+In this model n L molecules bind to one P at the same time.
+You input the total amount of P and L, the dissociation constant for n Ls binding to P, and n.
+All inputs must be positive numbers.

+### 2 Site Sequential Cooperativity

+In this model, each P contains 2 identical L binding sites.
+The first L binds to a P with a dissociation constant of K~D1~ and the second L binds to a P with a dissociation constant of K~D2~.
+You input the total amount of P and L, along with all dissociation constants.
+All inputs must be positive numbers.

+### 4 Site Sequential Cooperativity

+In this model, each P contains 4 identical L binding sites.
+The first L binds to a P with a dissociation constant of K~D1~, the second L binds to a P with a dissociation constant of K~D2~, the third L binds to a P with a dissociation constant of K~D3~, and the fourth L binds to a P with a dissociation constant of K~D4~.
+You input the total amount of P and L, along with all dissociation constants.
+All inputs must be positive numbers.